grdw/lorikeet/_posts/2017-12-10-free-bootlegs.md

 <p>
-  The problem still remains that I have 10 bootleg records laying around which I don't particular like anymore; bought in a rush or got boring over time.
+  The problem still remains that I have 10 bootleg records laying around which I don't particularly like anymore; bought in a rush or got boring over time.
 I feel that I can't ask any money for these records, for the artist in question wouldn't get any of it anyway.
 So for the sake of doing a bit of justice to the bootleg